 The Company has a revolving line of credit with PNC Bank, National Association (PNC Bank) of \$3,000,000.
-No amounts were outstanding under the line of credit as of both August 31, 2018 and 2017.
+No amounts were outstanding under the line of credit as of both August 31, 2020 and 2019.
 At the option of the Company, outstanding advances under the line of credit bear interest at either (a) an annual rate based on LIBOR plus 2.15% for the applicable LIBOR interest period selected by the Company or (b) at the rate publicly announced by PNC Bank from time to time as its prime rate.
-The line of credit matures on January 7, 2019.

 The line of credit is governed under a loan agreement.
-The loan agreement contains standard covenants, including affirmative financial covenants, such as the maintenance of a minimum fixed charge coverage ratio, and negative covenants, which, among other things, limit the incurrence of additional indebtedness, loans and equity investments, disposition of assets, mergers and consolidations and other matters customarily restricted in such agreements.
+The loan agreement contains standard covenants, including affirmative financial covenants, such as the maintenance of a minimum fixed charge coverage ratio, and negative covenants, which, among other things, limit the incurrence of additional indebtedness, loans and equity investments, disposition of assets, mergers and consolidations, and other matters customarily restricted in such agreements.
 Under the loan agreement, the Company is subject to a minimum fixed charge coverage ratio of 1.10:1.00.
-As of August 31, 2018, the Company was in compliance with all debt covenants.
+As of August 31, 2020, the Company was in compliance with all debt covenants.

 The revolving credit facility allows the Company to request that PNC Bank issue letters of credit up to \$1,200,000.
-The Company did not have any letters of credit reserved against the available letters of credit balance as of August 31, 2018 and 2017 with PNC Bank.
-The availability of advances under the line of credit are reduced by the face amount of any letter of credit issued and outstanding (whether or not drawn) under the revolving credit facility.
+The Company did not have any letters of credit reserved against the available letters of credit balance as of August 31, 2020 and 2019 with PNC Bank.
+The availability of advances under the line of credit will be reduced by the face amount of any letter of credit issued and outstanding (whether or not drawn) under the revolving credit facility.